ItsRuku/ItsRuku/README.md

-- 👋 Hi, I’m @ItsRuku
+- 👋 Hi, my name is Quincy aka @ItsRuku
 - 👀 I’m interested in ...
-Web3, Tech, and Gaming
+Web3, Tech, and Ai
 - 🌱 I’m currently learning ... all the basics, starting with TOP
 - 💞️ I’m looking to collaborate on ... nothing as of yet, hopefully soon.
 - 📫 How to reach me ... emaculate5@protonmail.com